Oviedo: History

 The Kingdom of Asturias began in 720, with the Visigothic aristocrat Pelagius's (685–737) revolt against the Muslims who at the time were occupying most of the Iberian Peninsula.
 The Moorish invasion that began in 711 had taken control of most of the peninsula, until the revolt in the northern mountains by Pelagius.
 The resulting Kingdom of Asturias, located in an economically poor region of Iberia, was largely ignored by the Muslims.
 In 720, the area where Oviedo is now located was still uninhabited.

 It is said that two monks, Máximo and Fromestano (Maximus et Fromestanus), founded the city in 761.
 That settlement was soon to be completed with the construction of a small church dedicated to Saint Vincent.
 Oviedo was established on an uninhabited hillside, with no Visigothic or Roman foundation before it became an Asturian city.
 Following Pelagius, who died in 737, Alfonso I (739–57) founded a dynasty that reigned until 1037.
 The Asturian Kingdom was on hostile terms with southern Moorish Spain.
-In 794, Oviedo was sacked and pillaged by Caliph Hisham I in one of his numerous campaigns against the Christian kingdoms.
+In 794, Oviedo was sacked and pillaged by Emir Hisham I in one of his numerous campaigns against the Christian kingdoms.

 King Alfonso I is said to have "set in place the whole order of the Goths, as it had been in Toledo, as much in the church as in the palace."
 The intention with Oviedo was to shape it into a city similar to that of Visigothic Toledo.
 Once kings had settled in Oviedo, they adopted as much of the architectural style and imagery of Toledo.
 Even with this in mind, Oviedo did not necessarily resemble the old Visigothic capital in Toledo.
 The churches and buildings of Oviedo follow instead late provincial Roman tradition.
 Since Asturias at the time was an agriculturally poor area of Spain the scale of the buildings is quite impressive.